Fabian Schär

 Fabian Lukas Schär (/de-CH/; born 20 December 1991) is a Swiss professional footballer who plays as a centre-back for club Newcastle United.
 He is known for his powerful free kicks, long shots and long passes.

 Beginning his career at his hometown club of Wil, Schär transferred to Basel in 2012, winning the Swiss Super League in all three of his seasons there before his move to TSG Hoffenheim.
+He then joined Deportivo La Coruña, and joined English side Newcastle United in 2018.

 After playing at the 2012 Olympics, Schär made his senior debut for Switzerland in 2013.
 He represented the nation at the FIFA World Cup in 2014, 2018 and 2022, as well as the UEFA European Championship in 2016, 2020 and 2024.

 Club career

 Wil

 Born in Wil, in the Canton of St. Gallen, Schär began his playing career at hometown club Wil and rose through the youth ranks, soon playing regularly for Wil's reserve team.
 He eventually made his league debut on 29 November 2009, against FC Stade Nyonnais, coming on as a late substitute.
 He scored his first Swiss Challenge League goal in an away win against Yverdon-Sport on 30 October 2010.